preeti003/preeti003/README.md

 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/2646423/screenshots/5507196/computer.gif">

--  👀 I am an IT somophore at Vellore Institute of Technology.
+-  👀 I am an IT senior at Vellore Institute of Technology.

 - 🌱 current goals are **to be a full stack web developer.**